dzrw/knock/README.md

 #### No, really, what are you up to?

-I couldn't find a decent MongoDB benchmarking tool, and certainly not one that examined the behavior of atomic increments under varying Write Concerns, so I wrote the tool myself in a way that is sufficiently stupid enough to be plausibly extensible.
+I couldn't find a decent MongoDB benchmarking tool that was able to examine the behavior of atomic increments under varying Write Concerns, so I wrote the tool myself in a way that is constrained enough (i.e. only 2 metrics) to be plausibly extensible.

 #### Why didn't you use JMeter?

 `knock` is 4MB, *without any other dependencies*, a program that I can just drop on a box and use the moment after the bits land.
 The Go runtime is conceptually simple enough to reason about that doing a performance analysis of knock itself isn't a long-term team effort.
 Understanding the performance characteristics of the tool itself is a big part of getting good numbers.

-I don't trust Java with its 500GB of downloads, its myriad of GC-tuning command-line options, and its JIT compiler.
-With a 60s startup time.
-There, I said it.
+Java is great for many things, but requiring 500GB of dependencies to build a CLI app that takes 60s to start seemed like a poor experiance.

 #### But, I like Java.

-Oh, then, you'll probably find what you're looking for [here](http://jmeter.apache.org/).
+Well, you'll probably find what you're looking for [here](http://jmeter.apache.org/).